fabricai/ai-inside/README.md

 ## Getting started

+### Endpoint

+The REST API can be accessed at `https://api.fabricai.fi/v3/`

 ### Prerequisites

-To start using AI Inside by FabricAI you are going to have to ask us to create:
+To start using AI Inside by FabricAI, you are going to have to ask us to create:

+-   an `organization`,
--   an `organization` and
+-   a master user to the organization, and
--   an `employeeToken` for the organization
+-   an `employeeToken` for the master user

 At the moment this is done manually for each customer (you) by FAI.